-Varicose Veins In Women
+Varicose Veins In Pregnancy

 Women are more susceptible to varicose veins because the valve leaflets become softer and the vein walls more distensile due to the cyclical influence of the female sex hormones, oestrogen and progesterone periodically throughout the menstrual cycle.

 Pregnancy will commonly provoke the development of new varicose veins and also aggravate varicose veins that were present before pregnancy.
 As the pelvic pressure increases with the growth of the baby, the obstruction begins to cause back pressure on the veins in the lower limbs causing increasing congestion.
 The higher the number of pregnancies, the greater the risk is for the mother to develop varicose veins.
 Another factor leading to the increased risk of varicose veins is that the circulating blood volume in a woman as she approaches term increases by nearly 50%.